LibraryBeales/Web-Scraping/readme.md

 If you do not want use the cloud options for running the lessons, you can clone the repo and run it locally in an IDE like Visual Studio Code.

+VS Code has an excellent tutorial for getting started with Python in VS Code.
 [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial)

 ## Authors